-Register Clients to a Proxy in the WebUI
+Register Clients to a Proxy with the WebUI

-You can register Salt clients to a Uyuni Proxy using the WebUI.
+You can register Salt clients to the Uyuni Proxy using the WebUI.

 A bootstrap repository is needed for non-SLE clients in general and for SLE clients before version 15.
-A bootstrap offers packages for installing Salt on clients and for registering Salt or traditional clients.
-For information about creating a bootstrap repository, see [ Client-configuration > Bootstrap-repository > ].
+A bootstrap repository offers packages for installing Salt on clients and for registering Salt or traditional clients.
+For information about creating a bootstrap repository, see [Client-configuration > Bootstrap-repository >].

-Procedure: Registering Clients to a Proxy in the WebUI
+Procedure: Registering Clients to a Proxy with the WebUI